Dpdl-io/DpdlEngine/Download.md

 The 'DpdlEngine lite' Demo release software package is available for Free to try and has the following limitations/restrictions compared to the full registered version:

-* At startup, the DpdlEngine requires internet connectivity for the execution of a validation script.
+* At startup, the 'DpdlEngine lite' Demo requires internet connectivity for the execution of a validation script.
 The script simply accesses a html website at https://www.dpdl.io for validation (NO data is collected or stored, it's a simple get html).
 -> startup is therefore also a bit slower in demo version

 The validation script can be inspected here:
 [./DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h](https://github.com/Dpdl-io/DpdlEngine/blob/main/DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h)

-* The DpdlEngine parameters and configuration file 'DpdlEngine.ini' can be customized only in the registered version
+* The DpdlEngine parameters and configuration file 'DpdlEngine.ini' can be customized only in the full registered version

 * The class definition file (classes.txt), used for dynamic loading and resolving of library classes via loadObj(..) and getClass(..) methods can be edited only in the registered version of Dpdl and java classes cannot be referenced with the full package path (eg. org.my.mycustomclass), only with the base name (eg. Math) as defined in the class definition file.